 What all can you do with these little brown, gelatinous gems?
 You can incorporate them into other recipes, like soups, pasta or grain dishes; use them to poach chicken or tougher cuts of meat; or put them in stews.
 You can also use them as the supreme weapon of decadence: boil potatoes in the thawed braising liquid, then turn them into the ultimate side of mashed potatoes.
 I have no words.
 The drool is dribbling down my chin.

 I usually like to include a photo of my culinary creations/discoveries and, well, not to be crass or anything, but Harvey says these “gold” blobs look like something people pick up with those little green baggies on their hand.
 Need I say more?
 Now just try and un-see that visual.

 Like the thrifty Accidental Balabusta that I am, you might just be on the receiving end of my leftover braising “gold” next time you come for dinner.
 But you won’t know it.
 To paraphrase John F. Kennedy: ask not what your lamb shanks can do for you – ask what you can do for your lamb shanks.

 Shelley Civkin, aka the Accidental Balabusta, is a happily retired librarian and communications officer.
-For 17 years, she wrote a weekly book review column for the Richmond Review, and currently writes a bi-weekly column about retirement for the Richmond News.
+For 17 years, she wrote a weekly book review column for the Richmond Review.
+She’s currently a freelance writer and volunteer.